mataku/fastlane-plugin-aws_device_farm_upload/README.md

 ## About aws_device_farm_upload

-Uploads specified file to AWS Device Farm project.
+Uploads a specified file like IPA, APK to AWS Device Farm project.

+For example, use to manage app in Device Farm remote access sessions.

 ## Example